 Described as “top notch quality” by one leading retailer, Specialised Covers supplies its products with extendable poles to make fitting easy – you use these to literally push the cover over your vehicle.

-The multi-layered fabric is waterproof (as opposed to water resistant, which will ultimately let in water) and breathable – that’s thanks to a directional membrane that allows any condensation to evaporate, as well as being non-abrasive on the inside.
+The multi-layered fabric is waterproof (as opposed to water-resistant) and breathable – that’s thanks to a directional membrane that allows any condensation to evaporate, as well as being non-abrasive on the inside.

 As well as Velcro, the cover has buckles and straps to fasten under the vehicle, to make sure once fitted it stays that way, whatever the weather.
 “Windows” can be fitted to individual needs for solar panels, as well as door access.

 Specialised Covers says: “As official suppliers to the Swift Group, Coachman, Lunar, Elddis and Bailey, we’re the only caravan protection brand to be recommended by the industry’s market-leading caravan manufacturers.
 All our covers are made to measure your make and model of caravan.”

 Prices from £399 for caravan covers and £499 for motorhome covers

 Key features Velcro door access, National Caravan Council verified, choice of three colours, free UK delivery.

 For more info www.specialisedcovers.com